 When both our children were in school, I started a furniture refinishing business from our garage.
 It seemed that when he saw I could make it work, he decided to act on his idea of owning a towing company.
 The expenses for his towing company came before my business, and I accepted that as fact.

-I came to believe that dropping my business in favor of his because he was, after all, the husband was the right thing to do (brainwashing).
+I came to believe that dropping my business in favor of his because he was, after all, the husband, was the right thing to do.
 So, I transferred our credit card debt to my business credit card.
-Then, a few months later, I declared bankruptcy independent of him so he could have the clean slate he wanted.
+Then, a few months later, I declared bankruptcy independently of him so he could have the clean slate he wanted.
 I took the credit hit because

 - he badgered me relentlessly to do so,